 Freezing Produce Part 2 Vegetables

 There are more rules to freezing vegetables than there are for fruit.
-You must blanch vegetables before freezing as they often have an enzyme that can make you very sick if it is not cooked off before freezing.
+You must blanch many vegetables before freezing as they often have an enzyme that can make you very sick if it is not cooked off before freezing.

 To freeze vegetables you can follow these easy steps:

 Step one: prepare the vegetable.
 Wash it, peel it and cut it up.
 You will want fairly large pieces/sticks so they survive the blanching without getting soggy.